-The airplane is equipped with provisions for four noise-canceling headsets with integrated microphones.
-The forward microphone-headsets use remote Push-To-Talk (PTT) switches located on the top of the associated control yoke grip.
+The forward headset mics use the remote Push-To-Talk (PTT) switches located on the top of the associated control yoke grip.
 The rear headsets do not have COM transmit capabilities and do not require PTT switches.
-The microphone (MIC), headset, and automatic noise reduction (ANR) power jacks for the pilot and front seat passenger are located in the map case and similar jacks for the aft passengers are located on the aft portion of the center console.
-Audio to all four headsets is controlled by the individual audio and volume selectors on the audio control panel.
+Audio to headsets is controlled by the individual audio selector switches on the audio control panel